mickgb256/mickgb256/README.md

 Hi!
 Im Mick.
 I love to code some stuff.

+Not much published here but I am usually tinkering with something.

 Have loved coding for years but this is the first time putting anything out publicly (Be gentle).
 See my projects and enjoy the badly coded mess!